swiftlang/swift-package-manager/Documentation/README.md

 ### Dependency Hell

 “Dependency Hell” is the colloquialism for a situation where the graph of dependencies required by a project cannot be met.
-The end-user is then required to solve the scenario; usually a difficult task:
+The end-user is then required to solve the scenario, which is usually a difficult task:

 1. The conflict may be in unfamiliar dependencies (of dependencies) that the user did not explicitly request.
 2. Due to the nature of development it would be rare for two dependency graphs to be the same.
 Thus the amount of help other users (often even the package authors) can offer is limited.
 Internet searches will likely prove fruitless.